particle-iot/docs/src/content/tutorials/product-tools/team-access-controls.md

 devices in your fleets.

-Team Access Controls is an **Enterprise only** feature and is currently in a private alpha.
+Team Access Controls is an **Enterprise only** feature and is currently in a private beta.
 If interested in this feature, please [consult our team of IoT experts](https://particle.io/sales).